KSK – BKM Copper Project

 The charts below show the Life of Mine (LOM) production (Figure 2) and cash flows after tax (Figure 3).
 Once the operation is commissioned the ore mined is consistent over the LOM with the higher grades of soluble copper mined first, delivering strong early stage cash flows to the project.
 With lower waste to ore ratios in the first five years of the project the strip ratio is 0.99:1 well below the LOM ratio of 1.41:1.
 This is further highlighted in Figure 2 with the project consistently generating after tax free cash flow above $90 million in years 2 to 5 with peak cash flows in year 4 of $97 million.

-Figure 2 LOM Production and Soluble Copper Grades
+Figure 2 LOM Ore Stacked and Soluble Copper Grade

-Figure 3 LOM Project Cash Flows – US$M
+Figure 4 LOM Project Cash Flows – US$M1

-As part of the Feasibility Study, a sensitivity analysis was conducted to determine the effect of key variables on the base case post-tax NPV8 of $124.8 million.
-The results of this analysis are shown in Figure 4 and Table 4.
+As part of the Feasibility Study, a sensitivity analysis was conducted to determine the effect of key variables on the base case NPV8 of $162.8 million (post tax and excluding closure costs).
+The results of this analysis are shown in Figure 5 and Table 4.